TyRawls/portfolio-optimization/docs/deployment.rst

 ----------------

 After inputting the necessary parameters, you'll need to select ``Run - Manual Input`` to manually load tickers or ``Run - CSV File`` to load tickers via a CSV file.
-If successful, you will see the asset allocation results for each ticker and a plot.
+If successful, you will see the asset allocation results for each ticker and a plot showing the Markowitz's Efficient Frontier using Sharpe Ratio and Captial Allocation Line (CAL).

 .. figure:: images/streamlit_asset_allocation_results.png
    :width: 800